Seasonal Recipe: Spring Kitchari & Crispy Okra Fries

 Rinse rice and mung dal 2–3 times in cold water and soak for 2–3 hours or overnight.

 Turn off the stove and let sit covered for about 3 minutes to absorb any bits of water.
-Letting it sit in the steam also continues the cooking process and creates a fluffier rice without adding additional water.
+Letting it sit in the steam also continues the cooking process and creates a fluffier rice.
 Top with okra fries (recipe below) and chopped cilantro if desired.

 Notes: Depending on the soak time, more or less water may be needed.
 I soaked mine for 3 hours and found 1 ¾ cup water to be the perfect amount.
 If soaking longer, less water may be needed to prevent the rice from getting soggy.